karlklin/math-competition-redux-learning/README.md

 - `pure reducer functions` makes logic easier to test, and enables useful features like `time-travel debugging`
 - `centralizing the state` makes it easier to implement things like logging changes to the data, or persisting data between page refreshes

-## What can be acheived thanks to Redux
+## What can be achieved thanks to Redux
 - see: https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367

 ## So do you not need it or not?